vinzdef/chil/README.md

 ```

 **In an encrypted deployment, plaintext must never be accepted — so the server
+enforces it.**

-enforces it.** The key travels in the URL fragment, and link rewriters, chat
+The key travels in the URL fragment, and link rewriters, chat
 preview generators and URL shorteners all strip fragments.
 When that happens the
-uploading page has nothing to seal with, and the failure is otherwise silent:
+uploading page has nothing to seal with, and the failure would otherwise be silent:
-the file arrives in the clear and neither end says so. `sealedOnly()` refuses
+the file would arrive in the clear and neither end would say so. `sealedOnly()` refuses
 any body without a seal header, before the sink is called. `requireSeal` is the
-matching courtesy on the client — it fails up front rather than after the person
+matching courtesy on the sender: it fails up front rather than after the person
 has uploaded a file.

-That guard stops accidental plaintext, which is the real failure.
-It cannot stop
+That guard stops accidental plaintext, which is the real failure. **It cannot stop
-a forgery: anyone can prepend the header bytes to junk, just as they could seal
+a forgery**: anyone can prepend the header bytes to junk, just as they could seal
 to a key nobody holds.
 No server that cannot decrypt can tell those apart.

 Off by default, and worth turning on only when **storage is a different trust